 The Dexcom G6 is undoubtedly one of the most useful gadgets for monitoring glucose levels.
-Like any other modern piece of technology, it also has a few shortcomings that can come up when something goes wrong – which is what we call common Dexcom errors.
+Like any other modern piece of technology, it also has a few shortcomings that can come up when something goes wrong, which we call common Dexcom errors.

-That is why we decided to list only those for now, and if you need help with anything else, please let us know about it in the comments section down below.
+That is why we decided to list only those for now, and if you need help with anything else, please let us know about it in the comments section below.

 With that out of the way, let us get right into it!